mkusaka/imgix-rails-ix-image-url-note/README.md

 # imgix-rails-note
 imgix-rails ix_image_tag/url now can't apply rails asset digest hash default.
-This repository provides a sample of add digest hash without monkey patch to imgix-rails.
+This repository provides a sample of add digest hash with using view helper to imgix-rails.

 ## tl;dr
 There are 2 ways to provide digest hash w/ imgix-rails helper.